FairwindsOps/insights-docs/docs/configure/policy/rules.md

 * `description`
 * `context` - one of `Agent`, `CI/CD`, or `AdmissionController` (or leave blank for all three)
 * `cluster` - the name of a specific cluster this rule should apply to
-* `repository` - the name of a specific repo this rule shoudl apply to
+* `repository` - the name of a specific repo this rule should apply to
 * `reporttype` - the type of report (e.g. `polaris` or `trivy`) this rule should apply to